Chimerapps/niddler_dart/README.md

   });
 }
 ```

+## Debugging support
+Since 0.7.0 basic debugging support has been added to the library.
+Use the plugin to connect with a debugger connection.
+When so required, you can wait for the debugger to be connected before continuing with the application, to ensure the debugger is attached before
+any requests are made by using `await niddler.debugger.waitForConnection();`

+Not that using the debugger has a more noticeable performance impact

 ## Request site stack traces
 Since 0.6.0, niddler supports capturing stack traces at request site across async boundaries.
 This can have a (very) small performance impact.